josephwilk/garbage/README.md

 #### Why?

-* Java's midi is terrible, use c++ and JUCE instead.
+* Java's Native midi is terrible, use c++ and JUCE instead.
 * No garbage collection pauses, ERLANG does the scheduling.
 * Erlang is fab at schedulling and the scheduler is written by Joe Armstrong (one of the creators of Erlang).
 * Clojure makes me happy.